dcycle/drupal_yext/README.md

 Usage
 -----

-Step 1: Install as you would any Drupal module:
+### Step 1: Install as you would any Drupal module:

     drush dl drupal_yext

+### Step 2: Make sure you have a node in which to save Yext data:

+Each Yext record will create a new node.
+Make sure you create a node type which will correspond to Yext records, and a field which will contain the Yext unique ID.

+For the sake of this example, we will use "article" as a node type, and, as a field, we will create a new field of type "Text (plain)" in article with the machine name "field_yext_unique_id".

-Step 2: Configure Drupal Yext at:
+### Step 2: Configure Drupal Yext:

-    /admin/config/yext/yext
+Go to /admin/config/yext/yext, and do the follwoing

-Step 3: Import data using:
+### Step 3: Import data using:

     drush ev \'drupal_yext_import_some()\'"